Leafwing-Studios/asm-docs/docs/overview/mechanics.md

 - a traditional story, in order to fit the theme and focus on environmental storytelling

 ## What raw skills need to be mastered?

-- designing for robustness in a world with strong temporal and enviromental variability
+- designing for robustness in a world with strong temporal and environmental variability
 - understanding uses and pathways for resources
 - debugging signalling issues
 - gracefully handling resources excesses and shortages
 - defending your resource-rich base from pillagers

 ## What core tensions need to be balanced?

 - building new bases to exploit new resources | optimizing existing bases
 - scaling up existing production | researching new options
 - spending pheromones to fix problems | automating a permanent solution